 From the carved wood and dyed goose feathers of the 19th century, today’s artificial Christmas trees are made to look and feel realistic with two popular materials: polyvinyl chloride or PVC, and polyethylene or PE.
-We list down the differences between these two types of trees to help guide you in choosing the perfect one for your holiday home.
+We list down the differences between these two types of trees to help guide you in choosing the perfect Christmas tree for your holiday home.

 PVC artificial Christmas trees were invented in the 1930s and became widely used because they were affordable and long-lasting.
 When Tree Classics was founded in 1976, PVC was right at the height of its popularity.
-These trees feature compressed PVC sheets cut into long flat rectangles for leaves, which are then wrapped around wire strings to create branches.
+These PVC trees feature compressed PVC sheets cut into long flat rectangles for leaves, which are then wrapped around wire strings to create branches.
 A central metal pole serves as the tree’s trunk.

 In the past decade or so, tree manufacturers began to experiment with a different technology called Polyethylene, or PE.
 Unlike flat PVC needles, PE needles are injection-molded into three-dimensional shapes using different pigmentation for greater color accuracy.